Microsoft support policy for 4K sector hard drives in Windows

 The below list summarizes the new features delivered as part of Windows 8 and Windows Server 2012 to help improve customer experience with large sector disks.
 For more detailed description for each item, see Advanced format (4K) disk compatibility update.

-Builds upon the Windows 7 SP1 support for 4K disks with emulation (512e), and provides full inbox support for disks with 4K sector size without emulation (4K Native).
+Builds upon the Windows 7 SP1 support for 4K disks with emulation (512e).
+And it provides full inbox support for disks with 4K sector size without emulation (4K Native).
 Some supported apps and scenarios include:

 - Ability to install Windows to and boot from a 4K sector disk without emulation (4K Native Disk)